 In fact, legal precedent has been in place supporting inclusion for several decades.
 The Rehabilitation Act of 1973, the Americans with Disability Act of 1990, and the Equality Act of 2010 have made launching a website without verifying its accessibility a risk to your business and its future.

-Our a11y experts can assist you with building accessible experiences, finding non-compliant issues, fixing the problem or providing you with a blueprint to do it yourself.
+Our accessibility experts can assist you with building accessible experiences, finding compliancy issues, and fixing the problem or providing you with a blueprint to do it yourself.
 Compliance is important, not only for legal matters, but also for ensuring the best experience for your users.

 Accessibility is legal backing that enforces a product, device, service, or environment is available to as many people as possible.
 A lack of compliance is considered discrimination.